You’re going to see a lot more BYD cars on the road very soon

 “BYD’s DM-i makes a difference on the EV range.
 You can run for 100 to 200 kilometres per charge daily, so it becomes like an EV.
 But then you also have the freedom to go long distances.
 With our PHEV model you get lower fuel consumption: on one charge and one tank of gasoline, you can drive 1080 kilometres.
 Nobody else’s car can do this.
 This means in the UK you can go from the North all the way back to the South if you want to without stopping for gas or charging.
 That’s a game changer.”

+The new Seals are additional members of BYD’s Ocean Series of cars, so feature the trademark flowing lines inspired by the movement of the waves.
+The estate features traditional station wagon proportions updated with features like semi-recessed door handles to boost efficiency.
+The SEAL 6 DM-i Wagon measures 4,850mm in length with a long wheelbase of 2,790mm for excellent cabin space.

+A new mid-size SUV was also shown with both DM-i plug-in hybrid and fully electric tech.
+The Sealion 6 DM-i shares its looks and 4,810mm-long proportions, but use different platforms – the EV uses BYD’s DM Hybrid architecture and the advanced e-Platform 3.0 Evo.

-BYD will be launching its new Denza performance car brand in Europe and the UK at the start of 2026.
+BYD will also be launching its new Denza performance car brand in Europe and the UK at the start of 2026 with further Denza models also revealed in Shanghai.
 BYD says the new brand will rival Porsche when it arrives, with its first model, the Denza Z9GT sporting estate car, also featuring DM-i plug-in hybrid power as well as a fully-electric powertrain.

 Join our commenting forum